Beta · capped at 100 Strava athletes

 Activities only

-We pull the activities you authorize — runs, walks, hikes, splits, heart rate, weather.
-No DMs, no social graph, no friends list.
+We pull the activities you authorize — no DMs, no social graph, no friends list.

 Encrypted at rest

 Tokens stored encrypted.
-Revoke access from your Strava settings or in-app in one tap, anytime.
+Revoke access from Strava or in-app, anytime.

 Delete in one tap

-Delete your account and everything we hold from inside the app — no forms, no waiting.
-Want a copy first?
-Export anytime.
+Delete your account and everything we hold from inside the app.
+Export a copy first if you like.

 Beta access